What is FLUTD?

 Symptoms of FLUTD

-Symptoms of FLUTD include pain during urination, which is often signaled by crying during urination.
 One of the first signs of FLUTD may be urination outside the litter box.
 Dribbles of urine can be found around the home as the cat tries to avoid the pain associated with the litter box.
-Therefore, any cat that urinates outside the litter box must be checked by a vet to rule out FLUTD.
-Only then can the problem can be addressed as a behavioral problem.

-Other symptoms may include excessive licking of the genitals, frequent visits to the litter box with little or no result, squatting and straining during urination and blood in the urine.
+Other symptoms may include excessive licking of the genitals, frequent visits to the litter box with little or no result, squatting and straining during urination, and blood in the urine.

-Some cats develop a form of FLUTD called Feline Idiopathic Cystitis (FIC) and suffer from recurrent flare-ups of the disease.
-If you think your cat has FIC, read more here - Feline Idiopathic Cystitis How To Improve Your Cats Life Quality
+Some cats develop a form of FLUTD called Feline Idiopathic Cystitis (FIC) and suffer from recurrent flare-ups.

 Treatment of FLUTD

-As FLUTD can quickly develop into an emergency, especially in male cats, you should get your cat to the vet without delay.
 The vet will treat the problem according to the specific medical condition.
-If there is a blockage, a catheter is likely to be used to release the obstruction.
+If there is a blockage, a catheter will likely release the obstruction.

-Treatment depends on the cause of FLUTD.
-Your vet will perform a urinalysis checking for the presence of bacteria.
-An ultrasound or x-ray may also be performed to check for bladder stones or tumors.
 In case of bacterial infection, your vet will prescribe a course of antibiotics.
-Otherwise, a change of diet and addressing stress are key features of treatment.
+Otherwise, changing diet and addressing stress are key features of treatment.

 Prevention of FLUTD